hasec-rainn/BuildGen/README.md

   * BuildGen clears the Description Box and pastes a randomly generated room/building with the theme(s) they wanted

 How the room/building descriptions might be generated:
-  * A room is divided into five parts: North, East, South, West, and Center.
-Each of these five parts can be filled with various items, furniture, etc.
+  * A room/building is divided into six parts: North, East, South, West, Center, and Overview.
+The first five parts can be filled with various items, furniture, etc. The last part, Overview, describes some general traits about the room (ex: "the room has a cobblestone floor", "the building smells of cheese").
   * Each theme has its own file themeName.js.
 This file contains descriptions associated with that theme that can be read in.
 The read-in descriptions can then be used to describe one of the five parts of a room/building.
   * When a theme is selected by the user, a boolean will let BuildGen know to use that file when generating rooms.
   * When generating the room/building, BuildGen does the following:
       * From the themes selected by the user, choose a random theme
-      * From that random theme's themeName.js file, select a random descriptor
+      * Call the random themes' themeName.js files, each of which will send back a js-object containing random descriptors for each of the six parts of the room.
       * Add a transitional phrase such as "Looking to the west side of the room...", "In the center of the room...", etc.
-      * Apply the descriptor to one part of the room
+      * Apply one of the object's descriptors to a part of the room (ex: apply spookyTheme.NorthDesc to North portion of the room)
       * Do the above 4 bullets while there are still parts of the room left to describe
       * Paste the full room description into the Description Box